mazhukinevgeniy/yajic/README.md

 ## How to build

-Use gradle.
-Tested with jbr-17.0.6.
+You can open repository root as an intellij project, and build everything with gradle.
+Tool is tested with jbr-17.0.6.

 You can create "fat jar" with `shadowJar` for convenience.

-## How to use
+## How to use the tool

 ```
 Usage: yajic <options>